TurtleIdiot/RoboLauncher/README.md

 This is a tauri project and therefore requires the [tauri prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-linux)

-Ensure you also have [node.js](https://nodejs.org/) (v18+ recommended) and npm installed.
+Ensure you also have [bun](https://bun.sh) installed.

 Next, clone the repo and install dependencies

 ```
 git clone https://github.com/TurtleIdiot/RoboLauncher.git
 cd RoboLauncher
-npm install
+bun install
 ```

 Finally, run a debugging build with

 ```
-npm run tauri dev
+bun run tauri dev
 ```

 # Building